For information on the intake process http://www.nhbh.org/servicearea.cms

 Georgia Housing Voucher Program (GHVP) is an independent living program that provides scattered-site housing options, funded by the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) that subsidize rent for those who qualify through documentation of a severe and persistent mental illness (SPMI) diagnoses.
 Case management services provide assistance with medication monitoring, doctor appointments, daily living skills, housekeeping, shopping and other related needs in order to maintain successful living within the community.

-Shelter Plus Care Program is a scattered-site housing program funded by the Department of Housing and Urban Development and the Department of Community Affairs.
+Shelter Plus Care Program is a scattered-site housing program in Harris County funded by the Department of Housing and Urban Development and the Department of Community Affairs.
 Rent is subsidized for those who qualify through documentation of homelessness and a mental health/addictive disease diagnoses.
 Case Managers provide assistance with medication monitoring, doctor appointments; daily living skills, housekeeping, shopping and other related needs in order to maintain the consumer within the community.

 Willow Glen is a twenty eight-unit apartment complex.
 The project is the result of collaboration between New Horizons, DCA, and The Housing Authority of Columbus Georgia.
 Case management is provided onsite by New Horizons staff to assist residents with developing independent living skills.
 The apartment complex offers residents’ access to an exercise room, laundry facilities, and computers to aide in job searches and vocational skill building.